 Giving to Charity

-Donations to charity such as land, buildings or shares are completely exempt from being liable for Capital Gains tax.
+Donations to a charity such as land, buildings or shares are completely exempt from being liable for Capital Gains tax.
 You can also class the donation as a loss rather than a gain which can reduce your Capital Gains liability on other assets.

 - Make sure to keep hold of receipts or records for each asset, just in case you need to refer to them or are asked to provide them.